Menu

 The lectures are live-streamed via Zoom at the time of the lecture, as well as made available as archived recordings accessed through our website soon after the event.
 Emailed announcements will provide details for access of each lecture.

 The afternoon lecture begins at 3:45 pm and the evening lecture at 7:30 pm.
-Membership cards were mailed in late September.
+Membership cards are mailed in late September.
 Please check your card for the lecture time that you requested when you enrolled.

 If you became a member after the cards were mailed, please check in at the table at the entrance to the lecture hall for a card to be issued to you.